 #3 Checklist Method

-This is my favorite right now, and I believe it’s the easiest so far!
+This remained my favorite way of organizing our plans for the week, and I believe it’s the easiest so far!
 Basically I took the baseball card idea and just made it permanent.
 You can still cross off each item if you either laminate the chart or put it in a sheet protector.

-Here you can see my version from last year.
-I’ve made a few changes this year, but mostly just due to my kids getting older and doing more school work.
+Here you can see my first version..
+I’ve made a few changes along the way, but mostly just due to my kids getting older and doing more school work.

 To see a pdf click here….Homeschool Plan Outline